- How It Works

 4) What is the difference between Gold Certified and Platinum Certified?

 Gold Certified hotels and resorts represent the best-of-class in upscale and upper-upscale hospitality providers.
-Carefully selected by the Elite Meetings Advisory Board for offering meeting professionals an exceptional experience within challenged budgets, these hotels are top-tier and top-of-mind in value proposition and presentation.
+Carefully selected by the Elite Meetings Advisory Board for offering meeting professionals an exceptional experience within challenged budgets, these hotels are top-tier in value proposition and presentation.

 5) What is the role of the Elite Meetings Advisory Board?